dmji/go-redmine/README.md

 ### Override Server URL Per-Client

-The default server can also be overridden globally using the `WithServerURL(serverURL string)` option when initializing the SDK client instance.
+The default server can be overridden globally using the `WithServerURL(serverURL string)` option when initializing the SDK client instance.
 For example:
 ```go
 package main